-The 1990 estimates were then extrapolated to obtain the county estimates for 1991-2001.

-The county estimates for 1991-2001 were derived by extrapolation because intercounty commuting data are available only from the decennial censuses of population, with the 1990 Census being the most recent data available.
+The 1990 estimates were then extrapolated to obtain the county estimates for 1991-2000.
+The county estimates for 1991-2000 were derived by extrapolation because intercounty commuting data are available only from the decennial censuses of population.

 Provisional estimates for 1990.--The procedure that is used to prepare the estimates of the county residence adjustment for 1990 is illustrated by the following example of the calculation of the provisional estimates for a two-county area that comprises counties f and g.
 The example is easily generalized to the calculation of the estimates for more complex areas.